 As if the rewards credit cards aren’t confusing enough on their own, more than one kind of Mastercard exists, with different features.
-World Mastercard and World Elite Mastercard products may seem similar if you don’t know any better, but not all of their benefits overlap.
+World Mastercard and World Elite Mastercard products may seem similar, but not all of their benefits overlap.
 In fact, you could think of the World Elite Mastercard as the more luxurious cousin of all other Mastercards available today.

 If you’d like to learn more, this guide breaks down the differences between the two most valuable Mastercards—the World Mastercard and the World Elite Mastercard.